Go Back

 Instructions

-• Whisk flour, salt, and baking powder in a large bowl.
+• Whisk the flour, salt, and baking powder in a large bowl.
 Chop the cold butter into cubes and add it to the dry ingredients.
-Use a pastry cutter or fingertips to cut the butter into pea-sized crumbs, ensuring the pieces stay cold and don’t melt into the flour.
+Use a pastry cutter or your fingertips to cut the butter into pea-sized crumbs, ensuring the pieces stay cold and don't melt into the flour.
+345 g all-purpose flour, 1 tablespoon baking powder, 1 teaspoon salt, 113 g butter

-• Make a well in the flour mixture and pour in the buttermilk.
-Fold it together using a rubber spatula or wooden spoon, then switch to using your hands to form the dough into a shaggy soft dough ball.
+• Make a well in the flour mixture and pour in most of the buttermilk, holding a little back.
+Fold it together with a rubber spatula or a fork, then switch to your hands to bring the dough into a shaggy ball.
+Add the rest of the buttermilk only if needed.
+A few dry, floury patches are fine.
+It can be slightly tacky but shouldn't be wet.
+225 g buttermilk

-• Place the dough onto a lightly floured surface and push it into a ball.
-Use a rolling pin to roll this out into a rectangle of about 7x10 inches (17cm x 25cm).
-Don't make it too long, you want to work the dough as little as possible.
+• Place the dough onto a lightly floured surface and push it into a rough rectangle.
+Dust the top lightly with flour and use a rolling pin to roll it out to about 7x10 inches (17x25cm).

-• Lift the top third of the dough and bring it into the middle.
-Bring up the bottom third of the dough and fold this over like you're folding a pamphlet.
+• Lift the top third of the dough and fold it down to the middle.
+Bring the bottom third up over the top, like folding a letter.

-• Turn the dough 90°, then push or use a rolling pin to push it into another 7x10 inches rectangle.
-Fold it up once more.
+• Turn the dough 90 degrees, dust lightly with flour if needed, then roll it out into another 7x10 inch rectangle.
+Fold it the same way once more.

-• Use a sharp knife to cut the dough into eight pieces for large scones or ten pieces for smaller scones.
+• Use a sharp knife to cut the dough into 8 large pieces or 10 smaller pieces.
+Press straight down, don't drag or twist the knife.

-• Place the scones in the refrigerator while preheating the oven to 430°F/220°C.
+• Place the scones on a lined baking sheet and refrigerate while you preheat the oven to 425°F/220°C.

 Baking

-• Brush the tops of the scones with milk and top them with a bit of cheese.
-Bake for around 15 minutes until golden brown.
+• Brush the tops of the cold scones with milk and sprinkle with the reserved cheese.
+Bake for around 14-18 minutes (depending on the size of your scones and your oven), until deep golden brown and risen tall.
+Cool briefly on a wire rack and serve warm.

 Notes

-Cheese - You can use whatever cheese you like in these scones, but those with a stronger flavor, such as cheddar cheese, are preferable.
-Alternatively, mix different cheeses to bring flavor, such as a milder Edam cheese with a stronger parmesan.
+*Cheese.
+You can use whatever cheese you like, but those with a stronger flavor like a sharp or mature cheddar are best.
+Alternatively, mix different cheeses, a milder Edam or Gouda combined with parmesan or aged cheddar works beautifully.

-Cup sizes - The cup sizes given are US-size cups.
-Note that these are smaller than metric.
+Cup sizes.
+The cup measurements are US-size cups, which are smaller than metric cups.
 For best results, use a kitchen scale and measure in grams.

 Nutrition